Ochsner LSU Health Shreveport releases Coronavirus Parental Toolkit

 With the recent proclamation by Louisiana Governor John Bel Edwards closing all K-12 public schools statewide until April 13th, there are going to be a lot of students staying at home, but that can cause a sense of cabin fever.
 Oschner LSU Health recommends finding fun activities to pass the time and offers some ideas on how to do that.

-To see the full parental toolkit, which also includes tips on how to eat healthy during a coronavirus quarantine, click here.
+To download the full parental toolkit below, which also includes tips on how to eat healthy during a coronavirus quarantine, click here.

 Stay up to date with the latest news and weather by downloading the Arklatexhomepage News App from the App Store or Google Play.